Projector Explained: A UK Buyer's Guide

 What are the best connectivity options for streaming?

 In the age of high-speed fibre broadband, your projector’s wireless capabilities are vital.
-We recommend looking for units with WiFi 6.
+We recommend looking for units with dual-band 2.4G/5G WiFi.
 This newer standard handles high-bandwidth tasks much better, ensuring that when you stream ITVX or Channel 4 in HD, you don't encounter annoying lag.
 Additionally, Bluetooth connectivity is essential for connecting external soundbars or headphones.
 You can learn more in our ultimate guide to Bluetooth projectors or explore our WiFi projector explanation for a deeper dive into wireless tech.

 Should I buy a portable or a fixed projector?